ncpol3sdpa/ncpol3sdpa/README.md

 ### Error Checking

 We use `ruff` to check for errors and formatting issues.
-You can install `ruff` VSCode extension by following the instructions [here](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).

 Then, you can check for errors by executing the following command: